-For most parents, kids’ breaks are often filled with dramas and stress.
+For most parents, kids’ breaks are often filled with drama and stress.

 These holiday ideas will make your children enjoy their holiday to the brim.

-Hey, before you start to learn, why not grab a glass cup of water and sip as you read on.
+Hey, before you start to learn, grab a glass cup of water and sip as you read on.

 8 Actions to Make Your Children Enjoy Their Holiday